 Apple Watch Ultra Not Charging?
-Here's How to Fix It
+Here are 7 Solutions

-The Apple Watch Ultra offers the best battery life among all the other Apple Watch models.
-Sadly, many people are facing issues related to charging on the Apple Watch Ultra 2.
-For some the Apple Watch Ultra 2 not charging at all, or not charging beyond a certain percentage or even discharging when plugged into a charger.
-If you’re facing a similar issue, we’ve put together this guide to help resolve all issues related to charging with the Apple Watch Ultra series.
+The Apple Watch Ultra has the best battery life of all Apple Watches, but some users are having trouble charging their Apple Watch Ultra 2.
+Issues include not charging at all, stopping at a certain percentage, or losing charge while plugged in.
+If this sounds like your problem, we’ve got a guide to fix any charging issues you’re facing with your Apple Watch Ultra.

-How To Fix Apple Watch Ultra 2 Charging Issue
+How To Fix Apple Watch Ultra Not Charging

-Your Apple Watch Ultra 2 might not be charging for several reasons.
-However, if you’ve recently purchased it and it isn’t charging, make sure to peel off the plastic from the charging disc (attached to the charging cable) and the back panel of the Apple Watch.
-Because, these protection films might be preventing your Apple Watch Ultra 2 from charging.

-On the other hand, if you’ve had your Apple Watch Ultra 2 for a while and it isn’t charging, it can be due to accumulation of dirt and grime on the back panel or the charging disc.
-Please clean the charging disc and the back panel of your Apple Watch with a dry piece of cloth and check if that resolves the issue.
-If it doesn’t, head to the next steps mentioned below.
+If your Apple Watch Ultra isn’t charging and still has the protective plastic on the charging disc and the back of the watch, consider removing them.
+If it still won’t charge, dirt or grime might be the cause behind it.
+Try cleaning the back of the watch and the charging disc with a dry cloth to see if that fixes the issue.
+If cleaning doesn’t help, you’ll need to look into the steps below to troubleshoot the problem.

 Temporary bugs or glitches might be preventing the Apple Watch Ultra 2 from charging.
 To get rid of these bugs and glitches, we suggest force restarting the Apple Watch.
 For those unaware, all apps and services running on the Apple Watch restart alongside the device and this process helps eliminate bugs and glitches.